 - ½ cup rice vinegar

-- 1 tbsp ground chili paste Sambal Oelek
+- 1 tablespoon ground chili paste Sambal Oelek

-- 2 tbsp tamari gluten free soy sauce
+- 2 tablespoon tamari gluten free soy sauce

 - 1 cup olive oil